 Sampling Bias Disclosure:

-- Our dataset over-represents Perplexity (67% vs ~5% market share) by 13.4x due to client base
+Our dataset over-represents Perplexity (67% vs ~6-8% market share) due to client base

 Outlier Sensitivity: